leenasmushrooms/web/src/pages/index.md

         local communities.
 Check our post or contact us directly for current availability.
     - image: /img/leenas-mushroom-175.jpg
+        The quality of mushroom is highly dependent on the quality of the spawn / the seed.
+Non-availability of quality spawn is the most common and serious setback a mushroom farmer may face.
+At Leena’s Mushrooms, we test, sort and hand-select high-quality First-generation mushroom spawns of various strains at our own quality checking facility.
+We use these spawns at our farm to yield high-quality mushrooms all year round.
+We are constantly trying out various strains of mushrooms from different parts of the country in our endeavour to identify and use the best spawn.
+We also provide these to anyone who needs quality
+    - image: /img/coffee-gear.png
       text: >
         We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
 No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        To succeed in any business, especially in mushroom cultivation, you need to have a proper understanding of the various challenges and equip yourselves to face and overcome them.
+In the initial stages of Leena’s Mushrooms, we also had to face some setbacks, we learned from it and we have been guiding small farmers to get through the initial struggle.
+        We offer a decade worth of expertise, knowledge and understanding of the business to the budding mushroom cultivator by providing training on mushroom farming.
+We also provide onsite farming consultancy services through which we can direct you away from unnecessary losses and setbacks and put you on the right path towards successful farming.

   heading: Clients Said
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their